-'''

-Symbols \implies Pictures \implies Words?

-'''
+$Symbols \Longrightarrow Pictures \Longrightarrow Words?$

 An Example.

 Here is a worked example that is taken from a typical homework assignment for Section 1.1 of this book.
 See if you can recognize the multitude of steps needed to arrive at the equations that allow us to compute a solution.
 That is, try to identify the specific way in which information is being transformed during the problem solving process.